Property Surveys: How To Get One And What They Cost

 Easements

 A property survey will reveal any easements on the property you want to purchase.
-An easement is a situation in which you may have to share access to some part of your property.
+An easement may require you to share access to some part of your property.
 For example, a utility company could have the right to install electrical wires on your land, or you may be required to share a private road or beach with your neighbors.
-There are many different types of easements and they don’t always result in negative situations or experiences; however, you can avoid being caught by surprise by conducting a thorough property survey as a part of your home buying process.

 Elevation